zeldigas/text2confl/docs/how-to/export-to-markdown.md

----
-title: Export a Confluence page to Markdown
----

 # Export a Confluence page to Markdown

 This guide shows how to use the `export-to-md` command to download an existing Confluence page as a Markdown file.
 This is useful for bootstrapping a docs-as-code migration from content already in Confluence.